btnguyen2k/swift-rsautils/README.md

+## This project has been merged to [https://github.com/btnguyen2k/swiftutils](https://github.com/btnguyen2k/swiftutils).
+This repository is no longer maintained! ##

 Swift-RSAUtils
 ==============

 RSA encryption and decryption with Swift iOS.

-## This project has been migrated to new home at [https://github.com/btnguyen2k/swiftutils](https://github.com/btnguyen2k/swiftutils).
-This repository is no longer maintained! ##

 ### This project is to solve the following problems (actually mine) ###